ricardoquesada/bluepad32/docs/index.md

 Bluepad32 is a library that acts as a "host" Bluetooth controller for HID devices.

-In other words, it allows gamepads, keyboards and mice to connect to your project.
+In other words, it allows you to control a robot using a DualSense controller.

 ## Features